dmbarbour/glas/docs/GlasApps.md

 * `sys.refl.bgeval(StaticMethodName, UserArg) : Result` - Evaluate `StaticMethodName(UserArg)` in a separate transaction.
 The caller waits for this to commit then continues with the returned Result.

-Intriguingly, stable bgeval integrates with incremental computing, and non-deterministic bgeval can clone the caller for each Result.
-If the caller is aborted for any reason, such as live code update, the background transaction may also be aborted unless it has already committed.
+Intriguingly, stable bgeval integrates with incremental computing, and non-deterministic bgeval can implicitly fork the caller for each Result.
+We can apply transaction-loop optimizations.
+We can also abort bgeval together with the caller, in case of read-write conflict or live coding.

-*Caveats:* Computation may 'thrash' if the background computation repeatedly conflicts with the caller.
+*Caveats:* Computation may 'thrash' if bgeval repeatedly conflicts with the caller.
+But this is easy to detect and debug.
 The new transaction receives the original 'sys.\*' effects API, which may constitute a privilege escalation.
+But we should restrict untrusted code from reflection APIs in general.

 ## Time

 A transaction can query a clock.
 A repeating transaction can wait on the clock, i.e. by aborting before the time is right.
 But the direct implementation is extremely inefficient, so we'll want to optimize this pattern.

 * `sys.time.now()` - Returns a TimeStamp for estimated time of commit.
 By default, this timestamp is a rational number of seconds since Jan 1, 1601 UTC, i.e. Windows NT epoch with flexible precision.
-Multiple queries to the same clock within a transaction should return the same value.
+Multiple queries to the same clock within a transaction will return the same value.
 * `sys.time.await(TimeStamp)` - Diverge unless `sys.time.now() >= TimeStamp`.
 A runtime can easily optimize this to wait for the specified time.
-Further, the runtime can evaluate the transaction slightly ahead of time and hold it ready to commit.
+The runtime could precompute the transaction slightly ahead of time and hold it ready to commit, a viable basis for soft real-time systems.

-In context of a distributed runtime, each node can maintain its own local estimate of the runtime's clock, but we must synchronize as nodes interact based on the last 'observed' time for each transaction.
+In context of a distributed runtime and network partitioning, each node maintains its own local estimate of the runtime clock.
+When the nodes communicate, we conservatively include the maximum *observed* TimeStamp, i.e. the maximum timestamp that might have contributed to that message.
+For 'await', we observe the TimeStamp parameter.
+With this value, we can guarantee observation of the runtime clock is serializable and monotonic.
+(Fixing clock drift is a separate concern best left to NTP or PTP.)

-*Note:* If attempting to record how long a computation takes, use profiling annotations instead.
+*Note:* If attempting to record how long a computation takes, use profiling annotations!

 ## Arguments and Environment Variables